tsuiusi/mlxGPT/README.md

     * Format to download and extract the data
 * Save and load model weights (GPT-2?)
     * Getting the model weights; loading them

-What do I need:
-* Optimizer
-* Eval functions (loss, accuracy, evaluation)
-* Training loop
-* Saving my weights
-* Hyperparameters for GPT2
-* Model

----
-## Devlog
-### 9th Feb
-* I don't need infinity for the mask, a sufficiently negative number will suffice

 ---
 ## Notes of the rewrite